fmadore/IWAC-overview/Refactoring roadmap.md

 **Improvement:**
 - Standardize the store creation and usage patterns
 - Implement a more robust subscription management approach
+- ✅ Improve store subscription cleanup in components

 **Implementation steps:**
+1. ✅ Implement proper store subscription cleanup (demonstrated in CountryDistribution)
-1. Create a consistent store factory pattern
+2. Create a consistent store factory pattern
-2. Implement proper TypeScript interfaces for all stores
+3. Implement proper TypeScript interfaces for all stores
-3. Create utilities for handling store subscriptions in components
+4. Create utilities for handling store subscriptions in components
-4. Consider implementing derived stores for computed values
+5. Consider implementing derived stores for computed values

 ## 5. Implement a Robust Error Handling Strategy